rsdoiel/tbone/SOMEDAY_MAYBE.md

 These are explorations which may someday be implemented in TBone.

+## 2013-04-20

+Since TBone is largely superceded by some very convient template engines (e.g. Mustache and Handlebars) it is worth thinking about larger semantic elements combined with integration IO to APIs to assemble useful semantic blocks.
+It should support not just the Microformat 2.0 spec but also allow useful namespacing of CSS attributes.

 ## Folding in CSS/JS with concatenation

 TBone provides a limited facility to concatenate CSS or JavaScript files.
 Both